GuidesWikiHow To Choose The Right Graphics Card For Your PC

 Once you have your budget sorted, you can move on to selecting your desired refresh rate[4] and resolution[5].
 While most people might stick with 1080p 60Hz or 90Hz, those unsatisfied with their viewing experience can choose to crank up the resolution and refresh rate, achieving a much smoother and clearer image.

-Surprisingly, choosing between how much resolution and refresh rate you need is quite simple.
-For example, suppose you are interested in competitive online shooters.
-In that case, high refresh rates are bound to give you an edge over other players thanks to these displays updating frames at a significantly faster rate than normal monitors.
+If you are interested in competitive online shooters, high refresh rates are bound to give you an edge over other players thanks to these displays updating frames at a significantly faster rate than normal monitors.

 1080p 280 Hz Monitor – (Image by Tech4Gamers)